Last Updated: 13th January 2022

 So, if you are considering living in Glasgow, how much should you be expecting to pay for different types of property?

-If you would rather live in a flat, these properties are currently averaging at £149,924 (all statistic from Zoopla.)
+If you would rather live in a flat, these are currently sitting at an average value of £163,506 (statistics from Zoopla.)

 As you would expect, house prices across Glasgow have been fluctuating due to the coronavirus pandemic.

 With this in mind, it is always advisable to keep up to date with any changes that may occur with regards to lockdowns and if these changes have any impact on the housing market in Glasgow.

 It is vital that you know what to expect financially when you are deciding to move to a new area.